kitten-science/kitten-scientists/packages/documentation/docs/sections/bonfire.md

 ### Turn on Magnetos

-Turns on the Magnets building as soon as the first one is purchased, and keeps them turned on.
+Turns on the Magnetos building as soon as the first one is purchased, and keeps them turned on.